Do certain daily sounds trigger an over-the-top emotional reaction, but yet don’t seem to bother anyone else?

-Misophonia, also known as selective sound sensitivity syndrome, starts with a trigger.
-It’s often an oral sound -- the noise someone makes when they eat, breathe, chew, yawn, or whistle.
+Individuals with misophonia often report they are triggered by oral sounds -- the noise someone makes when they eat, breathe, or even chew.
+Other adverse sounds include keyboard or finger tapping or the sound of windshield wipers.
 Sometimes a small repetitive motion is the cause -- someone fidgets, jostles you, or wiggles their foot.

 If your response is more severe, the sound in question might cause: